dotnet/csharplang/proposals/records.md

 If either `object.GetHashCode()` or `object.Equals(object)` are sealed, an error is produced.

 `EqualityContract` is a virtual instance property which returns `typeof(T)`.
-If it is present in the base type, the synthesized property overrides the base.
+If the base type defines an `EqualityContract` it is overridden in the derived record.
 If the base `EqualityContract` is sealed or non-virtual, an error is produced.

 `T Equals(T)` is specified to perform value equality such that `Equals` is true if and only if all accessible instance fields in the receiver are equal to the fields of the parameter